vkayy/vkayy/README.md

 🌐 currently interning at netcraft under the discovery team

 ## 💡 motivation
-i've always been driven by complex problem-solving and continuous learning. software engineering is a realm that is constantly evolving; when amplified by the dynamics of quantitative finance, it is practically impossible to be satisfied with learning. this creates endless room for growth, and constant self-improvement is something i'm notably passionate about.
+i've always been driven by complex problem-solving and continuous learning. software engineering is a realm that is constantly evolving, and when amplified by the dynamics of quantitative finance, it is practically impossible to be satisfied with your learning. this creates endless room for growth, and constant self-improvement is something i'm passionate about.

 ## 🚀 projects
 🛢 developing a time-series database engine to explore data-intensive architectures intersecting with my interest in quantitative finance.